Being a Leader Means Having a Moral Conscience

 Senator Smith was a Republican like McCarthy, but she decided she had had enough.
 She made a speech, titled “Declaration of Conscience” in which she roundly criticized the House Un-American Activities Committee without naming McCarthy personally.

 This was a risky move, as she might incur the wrath of her colleagues as well as her constituents, but she felt compelled by a greater purpose than party loyalty.

-She rose, saying, “I speak as a Republican, I speak as a woman.
+“I speak as a Republican, I speak as a woman.
 I speak as a United States Senator.
 I speak as an American.”

 Even then, she recognized the divisiveness of calumny and how pervasive and accepted ignorance was.

 “Today our country is being psychologically divided by the confusion and the suspicions that are bred in the United States Senate to spread like cancerous tentacles of "know nothing, suspect everything" attitudes.”

 Smith stated a desire to see a change in the administration but admitted that doing so without a moral conscience could do even more damage.